Unit Tests

 Language Extension

 As mentioned above, the package also contains a language extension for Basic Storm.
-It introduces the keyword suite for defining a test suite.
-Inside a test suite, the test keyword becomes available to test some behavior, and the abort statement to abort testing.
+It introduces the keyword test for defining a test.
+Inside a test, the check keyword becomes available to check some behavior (i.e. similar to assert in some libraries), and the abort statement to abort testing.

 Defining a test suite looks as follows: